zsk612/tp/docs/DeveloperGuide.md

     1. `WorkoutManager` calls `ListWS.execute()` to execute the command
     3. `ListWS` calls `PastRecordList.list()`
     1. `PastRecordList` will return formatted list.
-    6. `WorkoutManager` returns a `CommandResult` which contains the formated list and execution result.
+    6. `WorkoutManager` returns a `CommandResult` which contains the formatted list and execution result.
 1. Based on `CommandResult`, correct response will be printed to user.

 ![Load Data Sequence Diagram](pictures/zesong/ListWS.png)